Willie Sims (footballer): Club career

-International
+International career

-Sims's name is often discussed as a potential player for the Guatemalan National Team.
+Sims's name was often discussed as a potential player for the Guatemalan National Team.
 Sims was born in Guatemala, and his father Oscar played for the national team and in the Guatemalan League.

 Before the 2006 MLS SuperDraft, Sims said he had no interest in playing for La Azul y Blanco, and that he was even considering becoming an American citizen, in hopes of one day playing for the U.S. National Team.

 By November 2006, Sims had changed his position, telling La Opinión that he would be interested in playing for Guatemala in the UNCAF Nations Cup 2007, and nearly joining the squad for a friendly against Venezuela on November 15.

 Sims finally made his debut for the Guatemalan national team on 17 November 2007 in a game against Honduras, coming off the bench in the 85th minute.
 It was his first appearance at any national level, having been ignored by Guatemala at youth level in spite of his college performances.
 He would have also been in the Guatemalan Olympic team, but missed out because of the U23 rule that applies for that competition.
 As of January 2010, he did not add any caps to his tally.